Oaks, Pennsylvania

 Oaks is an unincorporated community located in Upper Providence Township, Montgomery County, Pennsylvania, United States.
 The community is 18 miles (30 km) northwest of Philadelphia and its boundaries are defined in large part by the village's position at the junction of Perkiomen Creek and the Schuylkill River.

 History

 The two waterways defined much of the village's early history.
 In 1825, the Schuylkill Navigation Company completed the Schuylkill Canal and Brower's Locks at Oaks, and the system was heavily traveled.
 The village of Oaks was named after the canal's designer, Thomas Oakes.
 Later in the nineteenth century, the railroad largely supplanted the role of the canal.
 The Perkiomen Railroad built the Oaks station in 1868.
 The Philadelphia and Reading, sometimes referred to as the Reading Railroad, merged the short line as its Perkiomen Branch.
 Oaks village cropped up around the station.

+Demographics

+The United States Census Bureau defined Oaks as a census designated place (CDP) in 2023.

 Present

 Oaks today is set in dense suburbs.
 Many of its original structures remain, including the general store, the locktender's house, and many historic homes.
 Although the tracks are no longer in service in the center of Oaks, a station built in 1918 to replace the original is still located today at the intersection of Egypt Road and Station Avenue.

 In 1985, construction of the eastern portion of US Route 422 was completed, connecting King of Prussia to Oaks and out to Reading and beyond, and spurring growth in the area.
 However, Oaks remained less developed than its suburban neighbors, due to a limited number of connections to its wastewater treatment plant.
 As plans for a new plant began, development started in the retail space next to the highway, starting with the construction of several modern box store retailers and a 24-theater cinema.
 In 2008, the expanded Oaks Wastewater Treatment Plant was completed, and a new round of both housing and retail growth began, including the opening of the Greater Philadelphia Expo Center.

 Interest in resuming rail service was spurred by the Schuylkill Valley Metro (SVM) project, which was rejected by Federal Transit Administration in 2006.
 Another cancelled proposal called the Greenline would have made Oaks the terminus of a new rail line to Paoli, with a new station located adjacent to the Expo Center.